-The table below illustrates the relationship between the Freddie Mac survey 30-year fixed mortgage rate and the MBA Refinance Index since September 2012.
-Generally speaking, over the period September 2012 through September 2013, mortgage rates and the level of refinancing activity were nearly linearly correlated.
-However, following September 2013 and through April 2015, there has been a decoupling of these two time series.
-As the figure below shows, by April 2015 the MBA Refinance Index was meaningfully lower than one might have expected given the nearly linear relationship that had existed between the two indices from September 2012 and September 2013.
+The figure below illustrates the relationship between the Freddie Mac survey 30-year fixed mortgage rate and the MBA Refinance Index since September 2012.
+Generally speaking, over the period from September 2012 through September 2013, mortgage rates and the level of refinancing activity were nearly linearly correlated.
+However, as the figure shows, from September 2013 through mid-2014 there was a decoupling of these two time series, and as a result the MBA Refinance Index has been meaningfully lower since late 2013 than one might have expected based on the nearly linear relationship that had existed between the two indices from September 2012 to September 2013.
 However, the increases in refinancings in October 2014 and January 2015 clearly reflect the decline in average mortgage rates during the same periods.

-While the number of refinancing applications has been consistently low relative to interest rates since September 2013, the table below illustrates that the average refinanced loan size has steadily increased over that same time period, with a 32.0% increase from September 2013 through April 2015.
-In the October 2014 and January 2015 refinancing spikes, average refinanced loan size also spiked significantly.
+While the number of refinancing applications has been consistently low relative to interest rates since September 2013, the table below illustrates that the average refinanced loan size has increased over that same time period, with a 23.3% increase from September 2013 through June 2015.
+In the October 2014, January 2015, and March 2015 refinancing spikes, average refinanced loan size also spiked significantly.
 These trends suggest strongly that higher balance loans are becoming increasingly more prepayment sensitive relative to lower balance loans.